vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

       :align: center
       :alt: Add bank accounts to your Ponto account.

 #.
-Make sure to add all bank accounts you want to synchronize with your Odoo database before moving
+Make sure to add all bank accounts you want to synchronize with your Leansoft database before moving
    on to the next steps.

-Link your Ponto account with your Odoo database
+Link your Ponto account with your Leansoft database
 -----------------------------------------------

 #.
 Go to :menuselection:`Accounting --> Configuration --> Add a Bank Account`.